HariniNarasimhan/Object-detection-using-FasterRCNN/README.md

 # Object-detection-using-FasterRCNN
 Implementing the Object detection on a custom dataset using FasterRCNN pytorch

+Note:
+1. Please check the requirements from requirements.txt
+2. Make sure the path of the files are changed accordingly

 # All about the dataset

 The dataset is in th format of COCO for two classes - person and car.
 The following are the EDA performed on the dataset.